bisqwit/TinyDeflate/README.md

 * Slower than your average inflate function.
 The template uses densely bitpacked arrays, which require plenty of bit-shifting operations for every access.
 * The code obviously performs best on 32-bit or 64-bit platforms.
 Platforms where 32-bit entities must be synthesized from a number of 8-bit entities are at a disadvantage.
 * Decompressed data integrity is not verified.
 Any checksum fields are totally ignored.
 * On most systems, automatic storage means ‘stack allocation’.
-Depending on your circumstances, you may want to add a `static` (and maybe `thread_local`) into `gunzip_ns::DeflateState state;` to use static allocation instead.
-Or, use `std::unique_ptr` to change it into dynamic allocation.
+Depending on your circumstances, you may want to change the memory allocation scheme.
+See the Tuning chapter for details.

 ## Definitions